 Yulin Wang has served as our chief executive officer since December 2016 and our director since April 2015.
 Mr. Wang served as our president from 2012 to 2016.
-Mr. Wang joined Kingsoft Group in 2012 and currently serves as a senior vice president at Kingsoft Group.
+Mr. Wang joined Kingsoft Group in 2012 and served as a senior vice president at Kingsoft Group until 2020.
 Prior to joining Kingsoft Group, Mr. Wang served as the executive vice president at Phoenix New Media Limited (NYSE: FENG) from 2009 to 2012.
 Prior to that, Mr. Wang served as the chief operating officer at CNEC Inc. from 2007 to 2008.
 Mr. Wang was a vice president of A8 Digital Music Holdings Limited (HKEx: 0800) from 2004 to 2007.
 Mr. Wang received a bachelor's degree in science from Nankai University in 1998 and an MBA degree from Tsinghua University in 2008.

 Haijian He has served as our chief financial officer since January 2020.
 Mr. He has extensive experience in complex merger and acquisition transactions.
 Prior to joining us in 2020, Mr. He served as an executive director of the TMT (telecommunications, media and technology) group and the mergers and acquisitions group sequentially at Goldman Sachs (Asia) LLC from 2015 to 2020.
-Mr. He was an associate at Bank of America Merrill Lynch from 2014 to 2015, and was a vice president at Citigroup Global Markets Inc. from 2010 to 2013.
-Mr. He received an MBA from University of Chicago in 2014, a master's degree in electronic engineering from Southeast University in 2006, and a bachelor's degree in electronic engineering from Southeast University in 2003.
+Mr. He was an associate of the TMT investment banking division at Bank of America Merrill Lynch from 2014 to 2015 in Hong Kong, and was a vice president at Citigroup Global Markets Inc. from 2010 to 2013 in New York.
+Mr. He received an MBA from University of

+Chicago in 2014, a master's degree in electronic engineering from Southeast University in 2006, and a bachelor's degree in electronic engineering from Southeast University in 2003.
 Mr. He is also a CFA charter holder.